For more information about the Angus tag program, please contact the Canadian Angus Association by email or by phone at 1-888-571-3580.

 - The application site should be free from foreign debris before application.

 - Air space between the tag and the ear is crucial to proper healing and retention; inspect the ear after application to ensure there is proper space.

-For more information on the Angus tag program, please contact Byron at the Canadian Angus Association at 1-888-571-3580.
+For more information on the Angus tag program, please contact the Canadian Angus Association by email or by phone at 1-888-571-3580.